barsoom/traco/README.markdown

 then `#title` will return `nil` if there is no translation in the current locale, instead of falling back to the default locale.

+### Overriding methods

+Methods are defined in an included module, so you can just override them and call Traco's implementation with `super`:

+    class Post < ActiveRecord::Base
+      translates :title

+      def title
+        super.reverse
+      end
+    end

 ## Installation

 Add this to your `Gemfile` if you use Bundler 1.1+: